MrWillCom/awesome/README.md

 *   [react-cosmos/react-cosmos](https://github.com/react-cosmos/react-cosmos) - Sandbox for developing and testing UI components in isolation

-*   [huozhi/sugar-high](https://github.com/huozhi/sugar-high) - ✏️ Super lightweight code syntax highlighter, around 1KB after minified and gzipped
+*   [huozhi/sugar-high](https://github.com/huozhi/sugar-high) - ✏️ Super lightweight code syntax highlighter

 *   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
 From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents